bondarukoleh/java_playground/info/advanced.md

 ```

 The Java I/0 API has ```connection streams```, that represent connections to destinations and sources such as files or
-network sockets, and ```chain streams``` that work only if chained to other streams.
-Often, it takes at least two
+network sockets, file, or console, and ```chain streams``` that work only if chained to other streams.
+Often, it takes
-streams hooked together to do something useful-one to represent the connection and another to call methods on.
+at least two streams hooked together to do something useful-one to represent the connection and another to call methods
+on.
 Why two?
 Because connection streams are usually too low-level.
-FileOutputStream (a connection stream), for example, has methods
+FileOutputStream (a connection stream), for example,
-for writing bytes.
+has methods for writing bytes.
 But we don't want to write bytes, we want to write objects, so we need a higher-level
 ObjectOutputStream (chain) stream.

 Serialized objects save the values of the instance variables, so that an identical instance (object) can be brought